JuicePresso-CJP03 Juicer Review

-I was actually impressed with the quality of the juice that was extracted.
+We were actually impressed with the quality of the juice that was extracted.
 Although the juice had a strong sprouts odor (which is a good thing as it means that the nutrients are properly extracted), the juice texture tasted rich and smooth.

 Juicing Green Apples

 A primary requirement when juicing apples is that the apple juice must not oxidize immediately.
 The juicer fails if apple juice oxidizes (turns brown) upon extraction.
-The CJP-03 passed with flying colors.
+The JuicePresso CJP-03 passed with flying colors.

 As with most slow juicers, the feeding chute opening is rather small for a reason, and that is to slow down feeding of produce.
 This juicer is no different, patience is required.

 Not to say that sweet is a bad thing.
-I just think that the juicer somehow extracts the enzymes and nutrients very well, even though it’s not reflected in the pulp that was expelled.
+We just think that the juicer somehow extracts the enzymes and nutrients very well, even though it’s not reflected in the pulp that was expelled.

 Juicing Leafy Green Vegetables